 Question: "What do the seven thunders in Revelation 10:1-7 mean?"

-Answer: The seven thunders appear in Revelation 10:1-7.
-In his apocalyptic vision, the Apostle John saw a mighty angel striding the sea and the land with a scroll in his hand.
-He gave a shout like the roar of a lion and then the voices of the seven thunders spoke.
+Answer: The seven thunders appear in Revelation 10:1–7.
+In his apocalyptic vision, the apostle John saw a mighty angel striding the sea and the land with a scroll in his hand.
+The angel gave a shout like the roar of a lion, and then the voices of the seven thunders spoke.
 Just as John was about to write down what they said, a voice from heaven told him to “seal up what the seven thunders have said and do not write it down” (Revelation 10:4).

 Just as John was about to write the words of the seven thunders, a voice from heaven commands him to seal up what was revealed by them.
 The same throne that issues forth lightning and peals of thunder issues a command to keep secret what the voices have revealed.
 The reason for the sealing is not given, but it could be that the judgment was simply too terrifying to be recorded.
 The content of the message is never revealed in Scripture, so we can’t speculate on it.
 The seven thunders are the only words in Revelation that are sealed.